International two-year master’s program in psychology

 Stress and sleep: from bench to bedside, 7,5 credits (PSMT64, elective.
 New course autumn 2021)

 Emotion psychology and affective neuroscience, 7,5 credits (PSMT56, elective)

 Social behavior: Insights from evolutionary psychology, 7,5 credits (PSMT53, elective)

-* You can choose to study this course OR Qualitative interviewing, 7,5 credits (PSMT62), see second semester.
+* You can choose to study Applied Questionnaire Methods, 7,5 credits, OR Qualitative interviewing, 7,5 credits, see second semester.